🚀 Join 1M+ traders with Exness — Start trading with just $10, withdraw at any time Start Trading

 GRID TRADING EA FOR METATRADER

-• Multiple behavior modes: regular, classic, paused, averaging
+• Multiple behavior modes: regular, classic, paused, and averaging exit

 Screenshots